How to Learn R

 R is a popular programming language used for a wide range of purposes in data science and analysis.
 The R programming language provides a range of statistical and graphical tools for data analysts.

 The R programming language has a wide range of use cases.
 R is used to analyze small data sets about stock prices.
 It is used to perform large-scale analyzes of data collected on social networks.
 This flexibility makes R a highly-favored skill among data scientists.

 But how do you get started learning how to code in R?
 That’s the question this guide is going to answer.
 We’ll break down a few top tips to help you start your journey to learning R free, and on a good footing.

 What Is R?

 R is a programming language and environment for mathematical and statistical computing.
-The language was developed at Bell Laboratories by John Chambers and a team of colleagues and is often considered to be a newer implementation of another data science language, S.
+The language was developed at Bell Laboratories by John Chambers and a team of colleagues.
+R is often considered to be a newer implementation of another data science language, S.

 The R programming language allows you to perform statistical analysis on data sets, such as through using linear modeling, time-series analysis, classification, and more.
-Furthermore, the language was written with design in mind, which means that the features you need to analyze a data set should be easy to access and use.
+R language was written with design in mind.
+This means the features you need to analyze a data set should be easy to access and use.